Cantwell, DelBene push big increase in affordable housing tax credits

-Aug.
-16-- Aug.
-16--A bipartisan bill from two Washington members of Congress would increase funding for low-income housing tax credits by 50%, enabling the development of nearly 10,000 new affordable housing units in Washington over the next 10 years.
+WASHINGTON, D.C. — A bipartisan bill from two members of Congress from Washington state would increase funding for low-income housing tax credits by 50%, enabling the development of nearly 10,000 new affordable housing units in Washington over the next 10 years.

 The bill, sponsored by Sen. Maria Cantwell and Rep. Suzan DelBene, would boost funding of the federal Low Income Housing Tax Credit, a federal program that spends nearly $10 billion a year to drive down the cost of building affordable housing in every state in the country.